mistricky/thewu/README.md

 # Flat

-A lightweight MVVM framework base on TypeScript.
+Flat is a lightweight MVVM framework base on TypeScript, and flat can provide more possibilities in your project.

 ## Render